salatielGarcia/spiceForMinted/README.rst

    ``python setup.py develop``

-   If your system required admin priviledges change the command accordingly.
+   If your system required admin privileges change the command accordingly.

 At this point the lexer should work.
-To verify that the process was successfull you can try a couple of things.
+To verify that the process was successful you can try a couple of things.

 A. Navigate to the ``site-packages`` folder of your python install.
 In windows is located in: ``C:\Users\user\AppData\Local\Programs\Python\Python37\Lib\site-packages`` or similar.
-There you should see 2 addtional files ``spice.egg-link`` and ``easy-install.pth`` the ``egg-link`` file should contain the path to your ``setup.py`` directory.
+There you should see 2 additional files ``spice.egg-link`` and ``easy-install.pth`` the ``egg-link`` file should contain the path to your ``setup.py`` directory.

 B. In a terminal type:

    ``pygmentize -L lexers``

    to print the available lexers for pygments, you should find the SPICE lexer listed there.
-If so, it means that your lexer is ready to work in your latex complilation.
+If so, it means that your lexer is ready to work in your latex compilation.
 A test document for your lexer can be:

    .. code:: latex